Does bedtime feel like an endless battle at your house? The minutes/hours leading up to bedtime are a battle zone.

 - Make sure your child knows exactly what to expect as part of the bedtime routine.

-We suggest using a bedtime routine chart with visuals that allows your child to participate and feel empowered.
+We suggest using a bedtime routine chart with visuals that your child can follow along.

 2. Take Charge and Set Boundaries.